Adamnite/A1/README.md

 ### Building

-First, make sure you have Homebrew installed.
+First, download this repo and extract to make sure it is an indepentdent directory.
+Then, make sure you have Homebrew installed.
 You can install Homebrew by following the instructions [here](https://brew.sh/).
 Make sure you follow the appropriate instructions after installation to add Homebrew to your path.
 Once you have installed Homebrew, run the following commands to install the prerequisites:

 ```sh
 $ brew install wget llvm@14 cmake ninja
 $ export PATH="$(brew --prefix llvm@14)/bin:${PATH}"
 ```

+Make sure you are in the A1 directory.
 Then, execute the following commands in order to build the AOC - A1 compiler:

 ```sh
 $ mkdir -p build && cd build